-Female macropterous; body colour yellow with no grey markings; pronotal setae dark; antennal segments III–VIII grey; fore wings pale with 2 small dark transverse bands, clavus also dark.
-Antennae 8-segmented, III & IV with long forked sensorium.
+Female macropterous.
+Body colour yellow with no grey markings; pronotal setae dark; antennal segments III–VIII grey; fore wings pale with 2 small dark transverse bands, clavus also dark.
+Antennae 8-segmented, III & IV each with long forked sense cone.
 Head wider than long, without sculpture between ocelli; 3 pairs of ocellar setae present, pair III very long and arising on anterior margins of ocellar triangle; postocular setae small, pair I close together behind hind ocelli.
 Pronotum with 6 pairs of very long setae.
 Metanotum with weak reticulate sculpture, campaniform sensilla absent, median setae arising at anterior margin.
 Meso- and metafurca with spinula.
 Fore wing first and second veins each with about 5–7 long setae; clavus with only 3 veinal setae, sub-terminal longer than terminal.
 Tergites with no sculpture medially, VIII without posteromarginal comb, X with no median longitudinal split.
 Sternites without discal setae, setae S1 on sternite VII arising in front of margin.

 Male similar to female but smaller; sternites III–VIII with broadly transverse pore plate that is shorter medially than laterally.